CodeRookie0/kryo/README.md

 ## Contact / Mailing list

 Please use the [Kryo mailing list](https://groups.google.com/forum/#!forum/kryo-users) for questions, discussions, and support.
-Please limit use of the Kryo issue tracker to bugs and enhancements, not questions, discussions, or support.
+Please limit use of the Kryo issue tracker to bugs and enhancements, not questions, discussions, or support

 ## Table of contents